-gpaSet 21

-$\mathsf{x} \qquad \qquad \mathsf{A} \; \mathsf{flowSet}.$
+'''

+gpaSet(x, params, register="backgating", bgChannels=NULL,

+bg=NULL, rotation.only=TRUE,

+downweight.missingFeatures=FALSE, thres.sigma=2.5,

+show.workflow=FALSE,

+ask=names(dev.cur())!="pdf")

+'''
-params A character vector of length 2 describing the channels of interest.

-register A character indicating the method to be used for identifying features.
-Available method only includes "backgating" at the point.

-bgChannels A character vector indicating the channels used for backgating.
-If NULL, backGating will find the appropriate backgating channels.

-bg A data frame as the returning value of the backGating function.
-If not NULL, gpaSet will skip the backGating process and use the given data frame to extract potential features.

-rotation.only Logical for coarsing a reflection matrix to a rotation matrix.
+х A flowSet. params A character vector of length 2 describing the channels of interest. register A character indicating the method to be used for identifying features.
+Available method only includes "backgating" at the point. bgChannels A character vector indicating the channels used for backgating.
+If NULL, backGating will find the appropriate backgating channels. bg A data frame as the returning value of the backGating function.
+If not NULL, gpaSet will skip the backGating process and use the given data frame to extract potential features. rotation.only Logical for coarsing a reflection matrix to a rotation matrix. rotation.only downweight.miss 5 5 singFeatures Logical.
+If TRUE, the missing features, labeled as bogus features, are downdownweight.miss singFeaturesLogical.

-downweight.missingFeatures

-Logical.
 If TRUE, the missing features, labeled as bogus features, are downweighted to zero.
-See details.

-thres.sigma A numerical value indicating the threshold of where to cut the tree, e.g., as resulting from diana, into several clusters.
+See details.A numerical value indicating the threshold of where to cut the tree, e.g., as resulting from diana, into several clusters.
+It is default to 2.5 sigma of the downweight.miss singFeaturesLogical.
+If TRUE, the missing features, labeled as bogus features, are downweighted to zero.
+See details.A numerical value indicating the threshold of where to cut the tree, e.g., as resulting from diana, into several clusters.
 It is default to 2.5 sigma of the distribution of the heights of the cluster points.

-show.workflow Logical.
-If TRUE, the workflow of gpaSet will be displayed.

-ask Logical.
-If TRUE, the display operates in interactive mode.

-Normalization is achieved by first identifying features for each flowFrame in the flowSet for designated channels using backgating, subsequently labeling features, and finally aligning the features to a reference feature in the sense of minimizing the Frobenus norm of where s is a scalar, Q a rotational matrix, F the matrix of features, and $\bar{F}$ the reference feature.
+Normalization is achieved by first identifying features for each flowFrame in the flowSet for designated channels using backgating, subsequently labeling features, and finally aligning the features to a reference feature in the sense of minimizing the Frobenus norm of where s is a scalar, Q a rotational matrix, F the matrix of features, and \overline{F} the reference feature.
 Both s and Q are solved by using singular value decomposition (SVD).

-Note that if feature $F{ij}$ is missing, it is given a bogus value as $\bar{F}{ij}$ .
+Note that if feature F{ij} is missing, it is given a bogus value as \bar{F}{ij} .

-If downweight.missingFeatures is TRUE, the cost function becomes where the weighting function $W_0$ is zero if the corresponding feature is bogus.
+If downweight.missingFeatures is TRUE, the cost function becomes where the weighting function W_0 is zero if the corresponding feature is bogus.